is-120-winter-2023/css-fonts-button/README.md

 **Objectives**: Learn how to use CSS stylesheets.
 Understand what  user-agent stylesheets are and the purpose of CSS resets.
 Add web fonts to your website.
 Create a button class to style links to appear as "web buttons."
 Adjust whitespace to keep your pages from looking crowded.

-**Concepts covered**: CSS resets, box-model, CSS variables, `:hover` pseudoclass, simple transitions.
+**Concepts covered**: CSS resets, box-model, CSS variables, pseudo-classes, simple transitions.

 | :warning: This assignment builds on your _Responsive images and SVG images_ assignment                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |